 - Consent can be a valid defense to a possible robbery charge.
 In essence, the defendant is saying, yes I took that item and possibly by force, but they gave it to me and agreed to me taking that item (it is important to note the victim cannot consent if forced or threatened – in other words, it has to be true, freely given consent and not coerced or threatened consent).

 - Ignorance of the law or mistake of fact can also be argued as a possible defense to a robbery charge if the mistake of fact negates the existence of an essential element of the crime, namely the mental state required for commission of the crime (mens rea – required for almost all crimes in the United States and Colorado).
 Mistake of fact can also be a valid defense if the mistake or the mental state resulting therefrom is a kind that supports a defense of justification as defined in C.R.S. § 18-1-701 – 18-1-707 (execution of a public duty, choice of evils, use of physical force – special relationships – defense of another, self-defense, make-my day-law, defense of premises, defense of property and use of force in making an arrest or preventing an escape).
-You will need an experienced criminal defense attorney like the attorneys at Black & Graham, to guide you on which of the affirmative defenses are applicable to your case facts and circumstances and to guide and defend you throughout the process.
+You will need an experienced criminal defense attorney like the attorneys at Law Offices of Clifton Black, P.C., to guide you on which of the affirmative defenses are applicable to your case facts and circumstances and to guide and defend you throughout the process.

 Robbery is a class 4 Felony in Colorado and carries a presumptive range of 2-6 years in the Department of Corrections (prison).
 If the sentence is aggravated it could be from 4-12 years prison and if the sentence is extremely mitigated, it could be as little as 6 months prison.
 Robbery is not a mandatory sentence crime in Colorado which means a person can receive probation, community corrections, jail or work-release as a condition of probation or DOC.